 Insured sweep deposits are a subset of the larger category of brokered deposits.
 Sweep funding comes from uninvested cash balances held in customer accounts at source companies, such as broker-dealers, registered investment advisors, financial technology firms and corporate trusts.
 These funds are often highly cost-effective for banks, in part because banks are not required to pledge any collateral.
 Other benefits include bringing additional diversification and stability to the deposit base.

 Put these potential benefits together, and it’s not surprising that FDIC sweep deposit programs continue to experience year-over-year growth.
 Since banks are currently not required to break out sweep deposits on their call reports, it is hard to put an exact number on the overall size of the FDIC sweep marketplace.
 However, overall brokered deposits have grown from $655 billion in 2009 to $1.1 trillion at the end of 2019, clearly suggestive, in our view, of the growth in the FDIC sweep portion as well.

 Evaluating bank hesitation to accept brokered sweep deposits

 So, what about the 60% of U.S. banks that aren’t currently (or yet) taking brokered sweep deposits?
 In some cases, bank leadership may simply not see a need to diversify its deposit mix.
 But in other cases, there may be some hesitation due to a misunderstanding of the actual day-to-day management of an FDIC sweep program.

 A simplified approach to insured sweep deposit programs

 FDIC sweep programs are administered in a variety of ways.
-I won’t comment on how others manage their program, but I’d like to offer some insight into how UMB’s program is structured.
-We utilize a dual account structure with each participating bank opening two omnibus accounts: a money market deposit account (MMDA) and a demand deposit account (DDA).
+Here is some insight into how UMB’s program is structured.
+UMB utilizes a dual account structure with each participating bank opening two omnibus accounts: a money market deposit account (MMDA) and a demand deposit account (DDA).
 UMB actively manages all the operations and provides daily and month-end reporting through our proprietary platform and dedicated sweep operations team.
 There will either be a daily incoming wire to your bank or a daily wire out.
 At month end, your bank will be instructed as to the amount of interest to credit to the DDA.